-Subject Name Level 3 Extended Project Exam Board AQA Course Code 7993 Course You will need to complete an 'expression of interest' form about Requirements your idea, which will be discussed with an EPQ tutor to make sure that your idea is feasible.
+Subject Name Level 3 Extended Project Exam Board AQA Course Code 7993 Course Requirements You will need to complete an 'expression of interest' form about your idea, which will be discussed with an EPQ tutor to make sure that your idea is feasible.
 Overview The Extended Project requires students to choose an area of interest, preferably linked to their choice of university course or career and produce a 5000 word essay or a 1000 word essay with an artefact or a performance on the topic.
 Students must plan, research and carry out the project and then deliver a presentation to a specified audience; providing evidence of all stages of project development and production for assessment.
 Students will receive up to 30 hours of taught skills and support from their supervisor, but will spend approximately 90 hours completing the project independently.
-Learning Beyond Beyond the taught element of this course, where you develop the the Classroom skills needed to complete it successfully, this course allows you to extend your own interests beyond the classroom.
-1 University Universities value the EPQ very highly.
-It does not usually form Entrance part of the offer made, which will normally be based on your three main A Levels, but all universities recognise the importance of the skills that are developed by doing the EPQ.
-It will help you develop independent study and research skills and ease the transition from school to higher education.
-You will be able to draw on your experience of taking the project when writing your personal statement, particularly if the topic is relevant to your chosen degree course.
-Skills and This qualification will enable you to: Qualities for Study develop and improve your learning and performance as critical, at KS5 and beyond reflective and independent learners develop and apply decision making and problem solving skills autor decorate property and problem solving skills extend your planning, research, critical thinking, analysis, expectation and presentation skills synthesis, evaluation and presentation skills
+Learning Beyond the Classroom Beyond the taught element of this course, where you develop the skills needed to complete it successfully, this course allows you to extend your own interests beyond the classroom.
+University Entrance Universities value the EPQ very highly.
+It does not usually form part of the offer made, which will normally be based on your three main A Levels, but all universities recognise the importance of the skills that are developed by doing the EPQ. • It will help you develop independent study and research skills and ease the transition from school to higher education. • You will be able to draw on your experience of taking the project when writing your personal statement, particularly if the topic is relevant to your chosen degree course.
+Skills and Qualities for Study at KS5 and beyond This qualification will enable you to: develop and improve your learning and performance as critical, reflective and independent learners develop and apply decision making and problem solving skills extend your planning, research, critical thinking, analysis, synthesis, evaluation and presentation skills